andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 Be wary of unnecessarily strict time limits, as this can have a detrimental effect on results and unfairly penalize slower readers and those with language barriers.

 ### Use Written or Verbal Reflections
 Many of Qualified's pre-built challenges request candidates to submit a brief written response to accompany a code solution.
 Written responses offer important insight into candidate communication skills while also acting as a deterrent to cheating.
-A candidate unable to explain their code probably didn't author it.
+A candidate unable to explain their code probably didn't author it!

 Follow-up questions about the candidate's code during a live interview are a great way to get a sense of attribution as well.
 For example, you can ask the candidate to explain why they chose the approach to a coding problem that they did.

 ### Use Live Interact Sessions
 For the most important assessments, consider a live one-on-one session conducted on a video call with the candidate.
-Live pair coding sessions simultaneously decrease the likelihood of attempted plagiarism and cheating while increasing the likelihood of catching cheating should it occur.
+Live [pair coding sessions](/for-teams/process/interact) simultaneously decrease the likelihood of attempted plagiarism and cheating while increasing the likelihood of catching cheating should it occur.

 ### Rotate Content Frequently
 Rotating various aspects of assessments frequently can help combat cheating.
 You might consider rotating: